-The parking analyses document changes in the parking supply and utilization within a 1⁄4-mile and 1⁄2-mile of the Affected Area under both No-Action and With-Action conditions.
+The parking analyses document changes in the parking supply and utilization within a $\frac{1}{4}$ -mile and $\frac{1}{2}$ -mile of the Affected Area under both No-Action and With-Action conditions.
 Under the With-Action conditions, it is assumed that a total of 5,973 parking spaces would be provided on the Affected Area.
-The total anticipated project-generated weekday demand of approximately 5,973 vehicles during the day and 3,797 during the overnight would exceed on-site supply and excess demand would have to be accommodated in the parking study area surrounding the Affected Area.
-During the weekday midday period, this excess demand would result in a shortfall of 2,134 spaces within the 1⁄4-mile radius of the Affected Area.
-During the overnight period, excess demand would result in a shortfall of 446 spaces in the study area.
+The total anticipated project-generated weekday demand of approximately 5,830 vehicles during the day and 3,797 during the overnight would exceed on-site supply and excess demand would have to be accommodated in the parking study area surrounding the Affected Area.
+During the weekday midday period, this excess demand would result in a shortfall of 2,134 spaces within the $\frac{1}{4}$ -mile radius of the Affected Area.
+During the overnight period, excess demand would result in a shortfall of 1,446 spaces in the study area.
 In addition, the total anticipated project-generated Saturday demand of approximately 4,352 vehicles during the day would exceed on-site supply and the excess demand would have to be accommodated in the parking study area surrounding the Affected Area.
+During the Saturday demand of approximately 4,352 vehicles during the day would exceed on-site supply and the excess demand would have to be accommodated in the parking study area surrounding the Affected Area.
 During the Saturday midday period, the excess demand would also result in a shortfall of 1,289 spaces in the study area.
-As a result, the Affected Area is expected to result in a significant parking shortfall per CEQR Technical Manual guidance.
-While the shortfall of parking spaces is considered significant, per the CEQR Technical Manual, a significant shortfall is not considered a significant adverse impact.
+As a result, the Affected Area is expected to result in a significant parking shortfall per CEQR Technical Manual, a significant shortfall is not considered a significant adverse impact.